AnonDrew/val-bot/README.md

 All user uploaded files are downloaded and stored into a temporary directory on the host machine.
 That code is then mounted as a volume, compiled, then ran inside of a docker container to protect against malicious code.
 Once the docker container is ran, the valgrind output file is then stored in the same temporary directory to be sent as an attachment by the bot to Discord.
 The directory and all contents are then completely removed.

 All responses of the bot to the user of the `valgrind` command are ephemeral to provide privacy and protection from other users in the server.

+Every user has a cooldown between `valgrind` command uses to prevent overuse of the bot.

+Users are encouraged make sure their code compiles before using the bot when compilation fails as to not use the bot as a compilation tool.
+The bot intentionally does not provide compilation error output.

 There is a `ping` command to check the status of the bot.